comma-hacks/comma-body-hacks/README.md

 # Features

+- A CLI to ease accessibility from various domains (local development and server installations)
 - Auto-configure networking between the Comma device and the auxiliary computer using systemd and dnsmasq for a DHCP server.
 - Allow control of the body computer through the Comma Prime LTE service (limited to SSH.
 Use it to connect the body computer to new Wifi networks)